edugostoso/edugostoso/README.md

 - 👋 Hi, I’m @edugostoso
-- 👀 I’m interested in
+- 👀 I’m interested in nada
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning sla
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cavalos
-- 📫 How to reach me ...
+- 📫 How to reach me pão de alho

 <!---
 edugostoso/edugostoso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.